For Uranium Energy Corp. [UEC], Analyst sees a rise to $1.50. What next?

 The Acquisition is fully funded with UEC’s existing balance sheet, which as of October 26, 2021 had over $235 million of cash and market value liquid assets.

-It opened the trading session at $4.16, the shares rose to $4.35 and dropped to $4.15, the range by which the price of stock traded the whole day.
-The daily chart for UEC points out that the company has recorded 29.61% gains over the past six months.
-However, it is still -316.5% lower than its most recent low trading price.

-If we look at the average trading volume of 8.69M shares, UEC reached to a volume of 6021743 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 8.73M shares, UEC reached a trading volume of 16879319 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Uranium Energy Corp.
-[UEC]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for UEC shares is $6.30 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on UEC stock is a recommendation set at 1.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.